kimpublic/startup/README.md

 ### This repository has been created on Jan-13-2025

-# Rock, Paper, Scissors, Minus One with Water Gun
+# Rock, Paper, Scissors, Minus One Game

 [My Notes](notes.md)